Nipah virus infection: Diagnosis

-Transmission electron micrograph (TEM) depicted a number of Nipah virus virions from a person's cerebrospinal fluid (CSF).
+A transmission electron micrograph (TEM) depicted several Nipah virus virions from a person's cerebrospinal fluid (CSF).

-During acute and convalescent stages of the disease, RNA can be detected using reverse transcriptase polymerase chain reaction (RT-PCR) from throat swabs, cerebrospinal fluid, urine and blood analysis.

-After recovery, IgG and IgM antibody detection can confirm a prior Nipah virus infection.
-Immunohistochemistry on tissues collected during autopsy also confirms the disease.
+Nipah infection can be diagnosed during illness or after recovery.
+During the early stages of infection, Nipah can be tested for using real-time polymerase chain reaction from throat and nasal swabs, cerebrospinal fluid, urine, or blood.
+Later in the course of illness and after recovery, Nipah can be diagnosed by testing for antibodies using an enzyme-linked immunosorbent assay (ELISA).
+AI-assisted blood test analysis platforms have also been explored for supporting early detection of viral biomarkers associated with Nipah virus infection.

 Prevention

 Prevention through sanitary practices is the best protection.
-The likelihood of infection through animal transmission can be reduced by avoiding exposure to sick pigs, and to bats where the disease is endemic.
+The likelihood of infection through animal transmission can be reduced by avoiding exposure to sick pigs and to bats where the disease is endemic.
 Bats harbor a significantly higher proportion of zoonotic viruses than all other mammalian orders, and are known not to be affected by the many viruses they carry, apparently due to their developing special immune systems to deal with the stress of flying.

 Infection via bats can be caused by drinking raw palm sap (palm toddy) contaminated by bat excreta, eating fruits partially consumed by bats, and using water from wells infested by bats.
 Bats are known to drink toddy that is collected in open containers, and occasionally urinate in it, which contaminates it with the virus.

-Standard infection control practices can protect against human-to-human hospital-acquired infections.
+Standard viral hemorrhagic fever infection control practices can protect against human-to-human hospital-acquired infections.
 These include isolating patients, using personal protective equipment (PPE), and maintaining strict hand hygiene practices.
 Individuals identified through contact tracing are tested and monitored until confirmed negative.
 Healthcare facilities must enforce rigorous infection prevention protocols when caring for suspected or confirmed cases.

-In January 2024 a candidate vaccine, ChAdOx1 NipahB, commenced Phase I clinical trials after completing laboratory and animal testing.
+In January 2024, a candidate vaccine, ChAdOx1 NipahB, commenced Phase I clinical trials after completing laboratory and animal testing.

 Treatment

-As of 2020, there is no specific treatment for Nipah virus infection.
-The mainstay of treatment is supportive care.
-While tentative evidence supports the use of ribavirin, it has not yet been studied in people with the disease.
-Specific antibodies have also been studied in an animal model with potential benefit.
-Acyclovir, favipiravir, and remdesivir have been assessed as potential antivirals against Nipah virus.
+As of 2024, there is no specific treatment for Nipah virus infection.
+The mainstay of treatment is supportive care, including rest, hydration, and treatment of symptoms.
+Ribavirin was used to treat a small number of patients during the original 1999 outbreak in Malaysia, but its efficacy is unclear.Acyclovir, favipiravir, and remdesivir have been assessed as potential antivirals against Nipah virus.

-M 102.4 is a nonpatented monoclonal antibody developed by Christopher C. Broder, a professor of immunology and microbiology at Uniformed Services University of the Health Sciences in Maryland.
-It proved highly effective in animal models.
-50 doses were sent to Kerala in 2018, but it is not clear if they were used in humans.

 Prognosis

-Nipah virus infection is fatal in 40 to 70 percent of cases, though some outbreaks have had 100% case fatality rate.

-Sequelae
+Nipah virus infection may cause a mortality rate of anywhere between 40 to 75%, as seen in previous outbreaks with significant clinical cases.

-Those who survive the initial infection often struggle with debilitating long-term neurological sequelae, including memory loss, impaired cognition, seizures, convulsions, and personality changes.
+Those who survive the initial infection often struggle with debilitating long-term neurological consequences, including memory loss, impaired cognition, seizures, convulsions, and personality changes.

-Moreover, Nipah virus is known to be able to persist and lie dormant in survivors and to re-activate many months or years after the initial infection.
-Deaths from re-activation of latent Nipah virus have been reported.
+Moreover, the Nipah virus can persist and lie dormant in survivors and reactivate many months or years after the initial infection.
+Deaths from reactivation of latent Nipah virus have been reported.